mvicendese/Aritmetic-Speed-and-accuracy/README.md

 ## The Goal

-To publish your application to a live URL (e.g., `arithmetic-sprint.web.app`) that you can share with students and teachers, without exposing your secret API Key.
+To publish your application to a live URL (e.g., `arithmetic-sprint.web.app`) that you can share with students and teachers, without exposing your secret API Keys.

 ---